Chart Color Schemes

 Population

-Population growth drivers in Burleigh Heads are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Burleigh Heads are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, a population increase just below the median of national regional areas is expected, with the area expected to grow by 1,052 persons to 2041 based on the latest population numbers, with an increase of 6.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by these data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
+Future population trends suggest a growth of just below the median national regional areas' rate, with an expected increase of 1,052 persons to 2041, reflecting a total increase of 6.5% over the 17-year period.

 Frequently Asked Questions - Population